01 of 05

 It's easy to make no-waste flying geese for your quilts and other projects.
 This technique lets you sew small squares to a larger square to produce four accurate flying geese.
 Unlike other quick-pieced geese projects, there's no fabric wasted with this technique.

-But First, What Are Flying Geese?
+What Are Flying Geese?

 Flying Geese are rectangular patchwork quilting components that are twice as long as they are tall, each with a peaked triangle at its center.
 Small triangles flank opposite ends of the peak.
 The quilt blocks shown on this page are made entirely from flying geese.